dinarcon/mbe_professors/README.md

 * mbe_book_paragraph for importing data into paragraphs entities.
 There are no dependencies on other migrations.
 * mbe_photo_field for importing data into file entities.
 There are no dependencies on other migrations.
 * mbe_professors for importing data into node entities.
-This depend on other migrations to be run before: mbe_book_paragraph and mbe_photo_field.
+This depends on other migrations to be run before: mbe_book_paragraph and mbe_photo_field.

 ## Instructions

-* Install module dependencies via composer: `composer require 'drupal/paragraphs:^1.10' 'drupal/address:^1.7' 'drupal/migrate_plus:^5.0' 'drupal/migrate_source_csv:^3.2' 'drupal/migrate_tools:^4.5'`
+* Install module dependencies via composer: `composer require 'drupal/address:^1.8' 'drupal/migrate_plus:^5.1' 'drupal/migrate_source_csv:^3.4' 'drupal/migrate_tools:^5.0' 'drupal/paragraphs:^1.12'`
 * If you do not have Drush available, install the latest version via composer: `composer require drush/drush`.
 After this step, you may call it via `./vendor/bin/drush`.
 * Make sure that your Drupal installation has a `/modules/custom` folder.
 The `modules` folder should exist, but the `custom` sub-folder might not.
 Create it if needed.
 * Download the demo module contained in this repository into the `/modules/custom` folder.
 You can do this by cloning this repository or [downloading a ZIP file](https://github.com/dinarcon/mbe_professors/archive/master.zip). **Important:** The name of the folder containing this demo must ve `mbe_professors`.
-If you get it from the ZIP file the folder might be named `mbe_professors-master`.
+If you get it from the ZIP file the folder will be named `mbe_professors-master`.
 If that is the case, rename the folder to `mbe_professors` to prevent errors reading the CSV files.
 * Verify that the CSV files are in the proper location.
 See instructions below.
 * Enable the Professors Example Migration (`mbe_professors`) module.
 * Run migrations using Drush.
 See instructions below.